Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 \item Every quasi-admissible base change of $f$ is stably $D$-ambidextrous.

 \item There is a $D$-pseudocover of $Y$ by quasi-admissible maps $Y' \to Y$ such that the base change of $f$ to $Y'$ is stably $D$-ambidextrous.

 \end{enumerate}

-\item If the diagonal of any base change of $f$ is $D$-closed, then $f$ is stably $D$-ambidextrous if and only if $f$ is $D$-proper.
-In this case the same properties hold for all base changes of $f$, and for any Cartesian square
+\item If the diagonal of every base change of $f$ is $D$-closed, then $f$ is stably $D$-ambidextrous if and only if $f$ is $D$-quasi-proper and tangentially $D$-stable.
+In this case, the same properties hold for all base changes of $f$, and for any Cartesian square

 in $\mathcal C$, there is an equivalence

 where $f^\sharp$ denotes a right adjoint of $f_*$.

 \end{enumerate} \end{thm}